 We recommend that, whenever possible, Stage 2 activities follow the same guidance for person density as specified in Stage 1 allowances.
 However, we understand that this may not be possible given the close contact nature of Stage 2 work.
 Wherever possible, use large, well-ventilated spaces to conduct Stage 2 activities.
 When such facilities are not available or applicable for the proposed work, consider using KN95 masks among Stage 2 personnel rather than surgical masks.

 Please refer to the allowances and guidance for each stage of research recovery planning for different face covering and PPE requirements.
 At minimum, any person on campus and/or engaged in research is required to wear a face covering.
 To date, we have not encouraged the use of N95 respirators as they are needed for the healthcare workforce.
-Please refer to the following Safety and Risk Services information on the most effective use of each type of face-covering or mask:
+We recommend reviewing the CDC guidance on types of masks and following the CDC guidance on how to improve your mask protection.
+In addition, please refer to the following UO Safety and Risk Services information on the most effective use of each type of face-covering or mask:

 We recommend that research groups identify a location for staff to eat lunch individually.
 We recommend that you implement a scheduling and cleaning protocol to allow a brief window between sessions of staff eating and do not permit eating together indoors.